ActiveAnalytics/alternative-methods-call-c-from-d/README.md

 }
 ```

 The first casts from `Complex!(T)` to `T[]` and the second casts in the reverse direction.
-The output of a reverse one dimensional DFT in fftw3 requires rescaling by the length of the array, so some basic arithmetic operators of Complex numbers with *real* operands is used.
-Firstly binary operators of multiply and divide:
+The output of an inverse one-dimensional DFT in fftw3 requires rescaling by the length of the array, so basic arithmetic operators of Complex numbers with *real* operands are implemented.
+Firstly binary operators for multiply and divide:

 ```d
 struct Complex(T)